 It’s fair to say that a strong website design calls for a visually effective and UX friendly footer design.
 Your SEO will benefit from this as well.

-Here is a good example of a clean and simple footer design.
+Here is a good example of clean and simple footer design.
 The focus is entirely on the main areas of the website.
-It’s easy to find out about Office Suites’ services, contact the company or follow them on social media.
+It’s easy to find out about Office Suites’ services, contact the company, or follow them on social media.

 Here is a good example of a website footer that flows with MobiSystems branding style.
 Even though this footer contains a lot of information (a pre-footer, partner links, a call to action “our store”), the space is well organized and simple, yet stylish.

 If you think of your footer as a “junk drawer” of sorts, it should not look like one.
 Your footer information needs to be as clean and organized as possible to help visitors with navigation options.

 What Information Should Your Footer Include?

 Your footer is the ideal place to mend information gaps.
 This is where your footer becomes secondary navigation and a road map for your website.
 It should offer your website information at a glance:

 -Your contact details- address, email, and phone numbers

 -Link to your testimonials

 This is a great example of how to keep footer information very simple while accentuating the two main calls of action of this website: review the products and become a distributor.
 This could have been a very busy space but is now synthesize to the core of IPS’ business.